hillaryychan/COMP3141/notes/01_Functional-Programming.md

 We have **safety-uncritical** applications like video games, where it is acceptable to have bugs in order to save developer effort.

-We also have **safety-critical** applications; e.g. planes, self-driving cars, radiation therapy machines etc.
+We also have **safety-critical** applications; e.g. planes, self-driving cars, radiation therapy machines etc. A bug in the code controlling the Therac-25 radiation therapy machine was directly responsible for at least five patient deaths in the 1980s when it administered excessive quantities of beta radiation.

 In this course we will use mathematics to guide the development of software

 ![overview](../imgs/01-9_overview.jpg)

+Why functional programming and how does it help?

+1. **Close to Maths**: more abstract, less error-prone
+2. **Types**: act as doc., the compiler eliminates many errors
+3. **Property-based Testing**: QuickCheck (see [here](TODO))
+4. **Verification**: equational reasoning eases proofs (see [here](TODO))

 ## Haskell